ligato/cn-infra/docs/tutorials/03_rest-handler.md

 }
 ```

 Finally, we register our handler with the REST plugin.
-This is done our plugin's
+This is done in our plugin's
 `Init` method:

 ```go